VenuEmmadi/OtelClusterDeployment/README.md

-**Deploying the Application to Kubernetes Cluster:**
+**Deploying the OpenTelemetry Collector to Kubernetes Cluster:**

-This section outlines the steps to deploy the application to an Azure Kubernetes Service (AKS) cluster.
-You'll need your resource group name and cluster name for these commands.
+This section outlines the steps to deploy the OpenTelemetry Collector to an Azure Kubernetes Service (AKS) cluster.

 **Prerequisites:**